 Millennials are also the largest workforce in U.S. history, earning money for today and for retirement.
-Add the transfer of tens of trillions of dollars through inheritance, which is already underway, this powerful generation is ready to take back the control of their finances.
-And that is where Self-Directed IRAs (SDIRAs) come in.
-With the freedom and opportunities Self-Directed IRAs offer, these younger generations are seeing the benefits of these accounts, and here’s why.
+Add the transfer of tens of trillions of dollars through inheritance, which is already underway, and this powerful generation is ready to take back the control of their finances.
+And that is where Self-Directed IRAs (SDIRA) come in.
+With the freedom and opportunities Self-Directed IRAs offer, younger generations are seeing the benefits of these accounts, and here’s why.

 1. Eager to Learn

 As technology increases, it becomes easier and easier to access education and information from multiple different sources.
 Forum sites allow for discussions of topics with other people who share similar interests.
 These conversations can lead to even more desire to discover and learn.
 In the past, SDIRAs were not very well known, but the popularity of these accounts has significantly increased over the past 30 years.
 With more millennial investors discovering SDIRAs and their benefits, they are learning that it may be easier than they thought to move away from the traditional investing methods they were taught.
 Also, millennials have grown up with technology, so they are comfortable using online platforms.
 Since Self-Directed IRAs are typically managed online, this appeals to a tech-savvy generation of investors.